top of page

 AEC REGAL IV 9823E - 3197

-3197 is an example of a second series Underfloor, purchased by the Department of Government Transport to finalise the tramway replacement program and to enable the last pre-World War II buses to be withdrawn from service.
+3197 is an example of a second series Underfloor, purchased by the Department of Government Transport (DGT) to finalise the tramway replacement program, and to enable the last pre-Second World War buses to be withdrawn from service.

-3197 was then sold to Fellowe's Bus Service, Swansea who registered it as m/o 4349.
-It was withdrawn from private service in 1983 and acquired for preservation soon after.
+3197 was then sold to Fellowe's Bus Service of Swansea, who registered it as M/O 4349.
+Withdrawn from private service in 1983, 3197 was then acquired for preservation soon after.

 Specifications: